red942/matlabComplexGraphing/README.md

 For this project, we are graphing complex-valued functions in multiple ways and packaging them together in a Matlab app.
 Once this is released, feel free to use it however you wish.

-To use the main app, just launch ComplexGraphing.mlapp.
+To use the main app, just launch ComplexGraphing.mlapp inside the FinalApp folder (make sure you have advanced.mlapp in the same directory).
 Then you can do the following things:
 * Enter your own functions by typing in the box at the bottom after
   - Changing the resolution by typing in the box in the top right (1000 is a good number)
   - adding scale, so you aren't zoomed in on one point (10 for each is good)